Last Updated on March 3, 2023 by Katie Barton

 Spray a microfiber cloth with your favorite all-purpose cleaner and wipe down all baseboards and trim work.

 Do a final sweep and mop of the living room.

 Replace Throw Pillows and Blankets

-Once throw blankets and pillow covers are finished washing and drying, put them back where they belong.
+Once throw blankets and pillow covers are washed and dry, put them back where they belong.